 A local newspaper mentioned in an article – the quartet’s “clamorous routine ending triumphantly, we suppose, with a rendition of Choo, Choo Choo-boogie with the pianist playing with his hands, feet, nose and (so help us) his seat.”

 The Derby’s Transition

-Amongst the other popular venues on the Yonge Street Strip, the Brown Derby adapted to keep up with the times.
-Dubbed the “world’s fair of entertainment” the tavern had rooms that specialized in different genres including rock ’n roll, country, jazz and more.
+Amongst the other venues on the Yonge Street Strip, the Brown Derby adapted to keep up with the times.
+It was dubbed the “world’s fair of entertainment,” with rooms specializing in different genres, including rock ’n roll, country, jazz and more.

 One of The Derby’s longtime entertainers was Joe King and the Zaniaks.
 They packed the rough-around-the-edges main barroom with their musical madcap (and crude) comedy routine.

 From 1959 to 1967, the lounge in the basement was the Gay Nineties Room (that’s the 1890s).
 Attracting the quieter crowd, it was an old-time, sing-a-long room with a “straw hat and striped blazer atmosphere.”
 A separate entrance was added so its patrons didn’t need to mix with the raucous main floor crowd.
 One of its mainstay acts was Georgina Rogers and Jimmy White, who performed ragtime and honky-tonk songs.